Right of abode in the United Kingdom: EU, EEA, and Swiss nationals in the UK

 These persons remain liable to deportation on public security grounds.

 Following Brexit, all EEA citizens' right to reside in the UK, including their permanent residence, will cease, although the UK government announced in October 2018 that any EEA citizen who takes up residence on or before 31 December 2020, or already took up residence (including holders of permanent residence status), will be eligible to apply for either settlement or pre-settlement status from 30 March 2019 to 30 June 2021.
 EEA citizens wishing to take up residence in the UK after 2020 will not be given preferential immigration status.
-Status of Irish citizens in the UK will not be affected as it pre-dates EEA legislation.
+The status of Irish citizens in the UK, which pre-dates EC-related legislation, was unaffected and was confirmed by the insertion of section 3ZA into the Immigration Act 1971.

 Indefinite leave to remain

-Indefinite leave to remain is a form of UK permanent residence that can be held by all nationalities except for Irish citizens, but it does not confer a right of abode.
+Indefinite leave to remain is a form of UK permanent residence that can be held by all nationalities except for British or Irish citizens, but it does not confer a right of abode.